 One could say due to the nature of Auri’s character that it’s more of a children’s story, but children too would struggle, since the vocabulary is often too difficult for a kid, and the story lacks a clear focus.
 The illustrations, the abundance of very short sentences and the use of repetition nevertheless all enhance the feeling that this is a children’s book (that isn’t a children’s book).

-The thing is: Auri is a bit of a OCD-nutjob, understandably, living secluded in the Underthing.
+The thing is: Auri is a bit of a nutjob, understandably, living secluded in the Underthing.
 Like an interior decorator, she thinks objects and rooms have a kind of personality and that there is “a way of things”.
 That might very well be the case, but after about 40 pages of that, you get it.
-Nothing much is added, it are 150-pages dabbling in that same theme.
+Nothing much is added, the 150-pages just dabble in that same theme.
 There’s no character development.
 Nothing emotional happens.
 No interesting psychological insights.
-Not even new insights in the fictional world Kvothe inhabits (except its name).
+Not even new insights in the fictional world Kvothe inhabits – except its name.

 Approach this as a dreamlike prose-poem, an exercise in poetic form from an otherwise great storytelling author, and it might give you some merit, but don’t expect too much from that direction too, since, well, it’s not really a poem either.